 Tihar- Celebration of Lights.
-It is regarded as the second popular festival in Nepal which is celebrated by almost everyone as it is also known as “festival of colors”.
+It is regarded as the second popular festival in Nepal which is celebrated by almost everyone as it is also known as “Festival of Colors”.
 As it occurs just fifteen days after Dashain, September- October can be taken as the festive season in Nepal.
 Legend has it that, Dipawali, which literally translates to lighting the lamp, is celebrated to welcome Rama and Laxman, home ( Two Hindu demigods) as they return after defeating Ravana ( Evil king Of Lanka).
-Also, this festival is popular in a sense that it strengthens the bond between Sisters and brothers.
-Tihar is also known as Yama Panchak (Five days of Yamraj, god of death) as there are five days of celebrations, namely:
+Also, this festival is popular in the sense that it strengthens the bond between Sisters and brothers.
+Tihar is also known as Yama Panchak (Five days of Yamraj, the god of death) as there are five days of celebrations, namely:

-All the celebration day of Tihar have its various myths, legends and beliefs and every day starts with the offering.
+All the celebration days of Tihar have its various myths, legends, and beliefs and every day starts with the offering.

 This is the first day of Tihar during which crows are revered and given sweets and different food items.
 According to Hindu scriptures, crows are considered to be the messenger of Yama, the death god.

-The second of the Tihar is celebrated by offering garlands, tika and different sweets and food to dogs.
-Considered as the gatekeeper of god Yama, Hindu devotee takes this day for the veneration of the dogs.
+The second of the Tihar is celebrated by offering garlands, tika, and different sweets and food to dogs.
+Considered as the gatekeeper of god Yama, the Hindu devotee takes this day for the veneration of the dogs.

 It marks the fourth day of the Yama Panchak on which farmers venerate the oxen.
-Legend has it that this day is also celebrated to mark the one of the superhero of Hindu myth, Hanuman.
-Goru puja, worship of oxen, Gobhardan puja and Maha puja are done in this day for a healthy and prosperous year ahead.
-From this day, the boy’s group, familiar to bhailo but called as deusi is played.
+Legend has it that this day is also celebrated to mark one of the superheroes of Hindu myth, Hanuman.
+Goru puja, worship of Oxen, Gobhardan puja, and Maha puja are done on this day for a healthy and prosperous year ahead.
+From this day, the boy’s group, familiar to Bhailo but called Deusi is played.

-I can’t ignore to look the house decoration: decorated with lights, rangoli, diyo and candle lights at night, and also the flowers.
-You can see the people of different age making their group and playing deusi and vailo.
-Besides you can also watch people playing gambling and playing cards, swings, langerburja, etc. Tihar is definitely one of the merriest making beautiful festival as you can see lots of smiles on each face having sweets and delicious food with colorful lights.
+I can’t ignore to look at the house decoration: decorated with lights, Rangoli, Diyo and candle lights at night, and also the flowers.
+You can see people of different ages making their group and playing Deusi and Vailo.
+Besides you can also watch people playing gambling and playing cards, swings, Langerburja, etc. Tihar is definitely one of the merriest making the beautiful festivals as you can see lots of smiles on each face having sweets and delicious food with colorful lights.